satya-thirumani/shark-tank-us/README.md

 - Equity Per Shark - Equity received by each Shark

-- Royalty Deal - Is it royalty deal?
+- Royalty Deal - Is it royalty deal or deal with advisory shares

-- Loan - Loan/debt has been offered?
+- Loan - Loan/debt (line of credit) amount given by sharks, in USD

+- Deal has conditions - Deal has conditions or not?

 - Barbara Corcoran Investment Amount - Amount Invested by Barbara Corcoran